Site icon American Oil & Gas Historical Society

 “The reasoning was that the relatively inexpensive energy available from nuclear explosions could prove useful for a wide variety of peaceful purposes,” noted a report later prepared for the U.S. Department of Energy.

-The 1967 nuclear detonation produced 295 million cubic feet of natural gas — and deadly Tritium radiation.
+Detonated 60 miles from Farmington in 1967, the first nuclear detonation created a “Rubble Filled Chimney,” producing 295 million cubic feet of natural gas — and deadly Tritium radiation.

 Tests, mostly conducted in Nevada, also took place in the petroleum fields of New Mexico and Colorado.
 Project Gasbuggy was the first of three nuclear fracturing experiments that focused on stimulating natural gas production.
 Two later tests took place in Colorado.